Legislative Priorities

 LEGISLATIVE PRIORITY POSITIONS

 Priority 1 – Kansas Constitution.
 Kansas PTA supports efforts to preserve the Kansas Constitution.
-This includes Article VI, regarding public education, to protect non-partisan elections of local school board members, to retain legislators’ obligation to provide suitable finance for ongoing educational improvement, as well as State Board of Education oversight of state education standards and accreditations.
+This includes Article VI, regarding public education, to protect non-partisan elections of local school board members and their local control, to retain legislators’ obligation to provide suitable finance for ongoing educational improvement, as well as State Board of Education oversight of state education standards and accreditations.

 Priority 2 – Investing in Public Education.
-Kansas PTA supports a balanced tax policy to ensure that our state has enough funds to deliver core services, for which public education is about half of most state budgets.
+Kansas PTA supports constitutionally adequate and equitable funding of the state school finance formula and a balanced tax policy to ensure that our state has enough funds to deliver core services, including public education which is about half of most state budgets.
 Tax policy based upon a balanced combination of income, property and sales taxes has a history of reliability and fairness.

-Priority 4 – Early Childhood.
-Kansas PTA supports investment in quality early learning, such as all-day kindergarten, Pre-K programs, and Parents as Teachers, to provide opportunity for every Kansas child to be prepared to succeed in school.
+Priority 5 – Early Childhood.
+Kansas PTA supports investment in quality early learning, such as all-day kindergarten, Pre-K programs, and Parents as Teachers, to provide opportunities for every Kansas child to be prepared to succeed in school.
 Children who enter school kindergarten-ready are more likely to experience academic success and to require fewer resources to achieve state education standards.

-Priority 5 – Accountability.
-Kansas PTA supports efforts of the Kansas Department of Education to implement a new model of accountability and accreditation, designed around multiple measures and leading indicators which can be used to inform improvement at the local level along with lag indicators that tend to record what has already happened.
+Priority 7 – Accountability.
+Kansas PTA supports efforts of the Kansas Department of Education to implement a proactive model of accountability and accreditation, designed around multiple measures and leading indicators which can be used to inform improvement at the local level along with lag indicators that report on what has already happened.

 Publication of the Kansas PTA Advocacy Leadership Team